 - You can do peritoneal dialysis (PD) at home without assistance—while still having regular monitoring and a 24/7 on-call PD nurse via phone.

 - You have the flexibility of making your own schedule.
-Plus you can do PD almost anywhere.
-At work, at home, on vacation—even in a car.
-All you need is a space that is well lit, clean and inside—not outdoors.
+Plus you can do PD almost anywhere—at work, at home and while traveling.
+All you need is a space that is well lit, clean and indoors.

 - There are no needles used.
 PD treatments are generally painless.

 - Without traveling to a dialysis center, you have more time for yourself—and no weather-related weekly travel worries.

 - You have more freedom to work and be social.

 - It’s gentler on your body—including your heart.

 What do you need to succeed at PD?

 - A peritoneal catheter (a soft, flexible tube) will be surgically placed in your abdomen.